-A common wrong belief is that OA is always a progressive and serious disease.
+A common wrong belief is that osteoarthritis (OA) is always a progressive and serious disease.
 The severity of symptoms varies.
-In many people, OA is mild, does not become worse, and does not make you any more disabled than expected for your age.
-However, in some people, the severity of OA and the disability it causes is out of proportion to your age.
+In many people, OA is mild.
+It does not become worse, and does not make you any more disabled than expected for your age.
+However, in some people, the severity of OA and the disability it causes are out of proportion with their age.
 One or more joints may become particularly badly affected.

 Symptoms often wax and wane.
 Sometimes this is related to things such as the weather.
 Symptoms often improve in warmer months.
 A bad spell of symptoms may be followed by a relatively good period.

 There is no cure for osteoarthritis (OA) but there are a number of things that can be done to ease symptoms.
 For anyone with OA, the aims of treatment should be:

 - To help you to understand the condition and how to manage it.

 - To maintain or improve the mobility of your affected joint or joints.

 - To minimise any disability that may result from your OA.

 - To minimise any side-effects from medicines used as treatment.